jdmonaco/scanning-paper/README.md

 ## Directories

-The main code is in the `scanr` subdirectory.
-For instance, the detection of head scanning events is handled by the `BehaviorDetector` class in `scanr.behavior`.
+Common library code is in the `scanr` subdirectory.
+For instance, the detection of head scanning events is handled by the `BehaviorDetector` class in the `scanr.behavior` module.

+The analysis and reporting code is in the `scanning` subdirectory.
+For instance, the predictive value (scan-potentiation index or SPI) analyses from the paper were computed using the methods of the `PredictiveValueAnalysis` class in the `scanning.predictive` module.

 * `scanr/`: common library modules used for the analysis
     * `config/`: parameter configuration handling and defaults (in `defaults.rc`)